 Now love-seeking Irish turn up at his site every St. Valentine’s looking for help in finding that special one.

 "God has someone in mind for me, and I obviously haven't met him yet.
-So I just hope that Saint Valentine will assist me, that I will find him," said one female visitor on Friday.
+So I just hope that Saint Valentine will assist me, that I will find him," said one female visitor.

 Another said, "We just prayed to find the right one, and I believe I will be led to him when the time is right."

 A single man stated, "I've tried everything, speed dating, online, the whole lot, maybe a prayer to St. Valentine might help.”

 A couple said they came back to pay homage because they met at the site four years ago and now plan to get married.
 “This is our perfect place," said the woman who declined to give her name.

 Meanwhile The Whitefriar Street church in Dublin is celebrating St. Valentine’s this weekend and glad to welcome all.